Monday, November 30, 2020

 So, what is the connection?
 Was Ulysses S. Grant born in Galena, or did he live there most of his life, or what?

-It turns out that Ulysses S. Grant came to Galena for the first time in April 1860, when he was 38 years old to work in a family owned tannery.
-He was married with 4 children.
+It turns out that Ulysses S. Grant came to Galena for the first time in April 1860, when he was

 A year later, April 1861, he enlisted in the Civil War.